marcpaterno/spack_retreat/plan-for-standard-builds.md

 2. Add statement in section 3, item 2, about bug fix releases.

 3. Substantial changes to section 5 to reflex the change in our approach to building environments.

+## Version 3 (2026-06-09)

+1. Revise section 4 to describe the use of the LArSoft and experiment CI systems for verifying LArSoft pull requests rather than releases.

+2. Clarify that CI testing for LArSoft pull requests is intended to detect software breakage, not to serve as physics validation for experiment code.

+3. Add a description of which dependent LArSoft and experiment repositories will be built and tested for each LArSoft pull request.